Originate/exocom/README.md

 ```

-## Create a micro-service
+## Creating a micro-service

+Let's create the simplest possible microservice:
+when receiving the command "ping", it replies with the command "pong".

 1. create an empty service scaffold
-  * `yo exoservice <your service name>`
+  * `yo exoservice ping`
-  * later: `exo-js new <your service name>`

-1. TDD the service
-  * end-to-end tests go into `features`
-  * tests are run with `cucumber-js`

-1. the application code lives in `src/<your service name>-service.ls`
-  * `before-all` runs at server startup
-  * `before-each` runs before each command handler
-  * `after-each` runs after each command handler
-  * your command handlers are key-value pairs in the exported data structure,
-    where the key is the command name and the value the handler function

-1. start your server through `exo-js run`
+1. start your server: `exo-js run`

-## Test your service
+## Testing

 Test a running service manually: